What you should know about tai chi

 Want to improve your physical health, but also find some mental peace?

 You might be able to find both in tai chi.
 And before you write it off because you think it’s fast-paced and full of crazy kicks and straining positions, think again.

-Not only is tai chi good for your physical and mental well-being, but it also reduces stress, improves flexibility, helps you sleep better, and can even benefit conditions like heart disease, high blood pressure, arthritis, depression, and other disorders.
-The National Institutes of Health suggests “practicing tai chi may improve balance and stability in older people and those with Parkinson’s, reduce pain from knee osteoarthritis, help people cope with fibromyalgia and back pain, and promote quality of life and mood in people with heart failure and cancer.”
+Not only is tai chi good for your physical and mental well-being, it also reduces stress, improves flexibility, helps you sleep better and can even benefit conditions like heart disease, high blood pressure, arthritis, depression and other disorders.
+The National Institutes of Health suggests “practicing tai chi may improve balance and stability in older people and those with Parkinson’s, reduce pain from knee osteoarthritis, help people cope with fibromyalgia and back pain and promote quality of life and mood in people with heart failure and cancer.”

 Tai chi is wonderfully versatile.
 You can find health clubs that offer tai chi classes, or you can do it by yourself in your own home.

 “It is self-care for personal health and fitness and self-defense for preventing disease and injury,” says Mui.

 Brianna Wunsch, health enews contributor, is a public affairs specialist for Advocate Aurora Health with a BA in public affairs from University of Wisconsin - Green Bay.
 In her free time, Brianna enjoys living an active lifestyle through biking, hiking and working out at the gym, but even more than that, she especially loves spending quality time with her two cats (Arthur and Loki), son and husband.